P-Pariston/nodeChat-Client/README.md

 nodeChat-Client
 ===============

 Client for nodeChat server.

-Please do not forget to edit the file <code>static/js/functions.js</code> if necessary.
+WARNING: You probably want the server, if your are in this case, please click here: https://github.com/P-Pariston/nodeChat

 License
 =======